OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterFIR.rst

     .. cpp:function:: OcaStatus SetCoefficients(OcaList<OcaFloat32> Coefficients)

-        Sets the value of the properties of the FIR filter.
-The return value indicates whether the properties were successfully set.
+        Sets the coefficients of the FIR filter.

         This method has id ``4.3``.